leebaird/discover/README.md

 # Troubleshooting

-Some users report being unable to use any options *except* for options 3, 4, and 5.
-Choosing other options, (1, 2, 6, etc.), then hitting `enter`, "nothing happens".
+Some users report being unable to use any options except for options 3, 4, and 5.

-## 1. Run ./discover.sh as root
+Nothing happens when choosing other options (1, 2, 6, etc.).

-Always run discover as root.
+## 1. Always run Discover as root.

-`cd /path/to/discover`
+`cd /opt/discover`

 `sudo ./discover.sh`

-## 2. Verify the hash
+## 2. Verify the ISO hash.

-Ensure that the ISO of your Guest VM is not corrupted.
+Hash-based verification ensures that a file has not been corrupted by comparing the file's hash value to a previously calculated value.
+If these values match, the file is presumed to be unmodified.

 ### Linux